GilbertMena/li3_delayed_job/README.md

     `service apache2 restart`

-** Pre-Requisites - If not using MySQL
+## Pre-Requisites - If using MySQL

 - Working installation/connection to a MySQL server

 - You can safely comment `use MongoDate;` in `li3_delayed_jobs\models\Jobs.php`

+> In fact, you must comment this line unless the Mongo PEAR extension is enabled in your PHP installation.
+(Just do it if not using mongo for this).

 ## Installation